syncfusion-content/wpf-docs/wpf/Diagram/Scroll-Settings/ScrollLimit.md

 ## Scrollable area

-You can restrict scrolling beyond any particular rectangle area by using the `ScrollableArea` property of ScrollSettings.
+You can restrict scrolling beyond any particular rectangle area by using the [`ScrollableArea`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollSettings.html#Syncfusion_UI_Xaml_Diagram_ScrollSettings_ScrollableArea) property of `ScrollSettings`.
 To restrict scrolling beyond any custom region,you have to set the `ScrollLimit` to Limited.
 The default value is Rect.Empty.

 {% tabs %}
 {% highlight xaml %}